AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 # Part 1 - Extracting Data With Regular Expressions

-#### Handling The Data
+### Handling The Data

-Parse a file with text and numbers, extract all the numbers in the file and compute the sum of the numbers.
+The goal is to parse a file with text and numbers, extract all the numbers in the file and compute the sum of the numbers. \
 The approach is to look for integers using the re.findall(), look for a regular expression of '[0-9]+', converte the extracted strings to integers, and sum up the integers.

-#### Data & File
+### Data & File

 > Sample data: http://py4e-data.dr-chuck.net/regex_sum_42.txt (There are 90 values with a sum=445833)\
  Actual data: http://py4e-data.dr-chuck.net/regex_sum_1037114.txt (There are 88 values and the sum ends with 873)